brigitte-bigi/Whakerexa/README.md

 - Extra Book.
 New JS modules under `js/extras/book/`: `BookBibliography` assembles, `BibtexSource` reads, `BibtexParser` prepares, `ReferenceFormatter` displays a reference according to its type, `BibliographyTable` builds the table, `ReferenceDisclosure` opens and closes, `BibliographyControls` sorts and searches.
 - Extra Book.
 New `bibbook.css`: one row per reference, an abstract and a BibTeX source that open across the whole table, addresses written in full on paper.
 - Extra Book.
 Every author is displayed, whatever their number.
 A missing field and an unknown entry type are shown rather than dropped.
+- Extra Book.
+Citations.
+A `<span data-bibtex="key">` written between two words of a sentence is numbered in the order the citations appear, and every later citation of the same reference carries that same number.
+What is written inside the span is what a reader gets when JavaScript does not run.
+- Extra Book.
+A citation opens the whole reference in the sentence itself: what it says, a link to its row in the bibliography, its addresses, its abstract and its BibTeX source.
+Closing it gives the focus back to the number, and the page never scrolls.
+- Extra Book.
+A key that names no reference stays visible, says so to a screen reader, takes no number, and is reported in the console.
 - SortaTable.
 A cell may carry its own sort value in `data-sort-value`, used instead of the displayed text.
+- SortaTable.
+On paper, a sort button is written as the header of its column: `print.css` hides every button, and a table was losing its headers.
 - SortaTable.
 Texts are compared according to the language of the page, read on the closest element that declares it.
 Numbers written inside a text are compared as numbers.
 - Unit tests.
 New `js/tests/tests.html` runs the test files of the bibliography; results are written in the console.
 - New documentation pages `docs/bibliography.html` and `docs/publications.html`, both in the Extras menu.